Msanzdelrio/Msanzdelrio/README.md

 </br>

 - [Microsoft](https://www.microsoft.com/) as a Cloud and DevOps Consultant.
-May 2020 - ???.
+Sept 2018 - now.

 </br>